Akronix/akronix.github.io/_posts/2019-01-01-old-and-new-years.md

 As well, yesterday, Bicipark got launched in its beta version :smiley:.
 I just added it to the projects section, [check it out!]((/projects.html#BiciPark)).

 The next year looks promising.
 I have many exciting plans to do.
-I'm gonna leave apart the master for a while and finish my contract by April to enjoy real freedom for some time.
+I'm gonna leave apart the master for a while and finish my contract by April to enjoy &mdash;paraphrasing Alexander Supertramp, May 1992&mdash; _"ultimate freedom"_ for a while.

 In the work side, I want to write some insightful findings around the sustanibility of online collaborative communities.
 Also, I want to get WikiChron to a very high level of potential.